Frequently Asked Questions

 A. Yes, Faculty may apply for ASPIRE to cover or offset publication fees associated with selective, high quality, open access publications that contribute to their scholarly profile and enhance their visibility in their fields.

-Q. The ASPIRE document states that applications from assistant professors are unlimited but places limits on applications from associate and full professors.
-Is there any flexibility in the number of ASPIRE applications associate and full professors may submit each year?
+Q. The ASPIRE document states that applications have different limits depending on rank and other criteria.
+Is there any flexibility in the number of ASPIRE applications faculty may submit each year?

 Q. Are graduate students eligible to apply for the ASPIRE program?

-A. Faculty members may apply to ASPIRE for funding to support their collaborative research with graduate students or to fund travel by a graduate student to present co-authored work.
+A. No. Faculty members may apply to ASPIRE for funding to support their collaborative research with graduate students or to fund travel by a graduate student to present the co-authored work.
+Doing so will count towards the faculty limit of ASPIRE applications.
+Graduate students are eligible for PROMISE funding.

 Q. Can Department Heads apply to ASPIRE?